-Being low in magnesium may contribute to the jittery or depressed aftereffect that some weed smokers feel when they are coming down from a high.
+Being low in magnesium may contribute to the jittery or depressed aftereffects that some weed smokers feel when they are coming down from a high.
 This may be because of how magnesium calms the nervous system.

-Speak with your doctor if you believe you have a magnesium deficiency from smoking weed, so they can help you find a supplement that works for you (or refer you to resources for dealing with addiction, if you are struggling with that).
+Speak with your doctor if you believe you have a magnesium deficiency from smoking weed, so they can help you find a supplement that works for you (or refer you to resources for dealing with addiction if you are struggling with that).

 Aggressive Behavior From Smoking Weed and Magnesium Deficiency